Primary health care is the first and main place people go for:

 - they are a place where you get primary health care services from a team and connect to other health and social services you need

-- they have your health care journey co-ordinated and managed
+- they help co-ordinate and manage your health care journey

 Continuity of care with a health home

 One of the main benefits of having a health home is continuity of care.
-This means you have an ongoing relationship with your family doctor or nurse practitioner and team.
+This means you have an ongoing relationship with your family doctor or nurse practitioner and other team members.
 Your health information is transferred between care providers, and care is co-ordinated across different settings.

 More benefits of continuity of care include: